Survey Conducted: Tue, 2010-02-09

 History: In the Spring of 1994, four South Asian journalists and friends met in a New York City restaurant and founded the South Asian Journalists Association—an organization committed to providing networking opportunities for journalists of South Asian descent and those with an interest in South Asia and its diaspora.
-Among them was Sreenath Sreenivasan, now Dean of Student Affairs and Professor of Professional Practice in the Graduate School of Journalism at Columbia University, in whose office SAJA’s records reside.
+Among them was Sreenath Sreenivasan, who at the time of this survey, served as Dean of Student Affairs and Professor of Professional Practice in the Graduate School of Journalism at Columbia University and whose office SAJA’s records resided.
 By 1995, the organization had 200 New York City-based members and was hosting monthly meetings.
 Members included correspondents, reporters, and editors for South Asia-based publications (e.g. Associated Press of Pakistan, India Today), ethnic media outlets based in the United States (e.g. India Abroad, Minaret), and mainstream news sources (e.g. Time, Wall Street Journal).

 Sources: SAJA Group, Inc. Financial Summary 2008.
 2008.

 Sreenivasan, Sreenath.
 Interview with author.
 New York, NY, February, 9, 2010.

 — “FLASHBACK: A 1995 report on SAJA’s first anniversary.”’
 E-mail message to author.
 May 4, 1995.

 — “The Draft Board.”
 SAJA Yahoo!
 Group post.
 May 24, 1999.

 Summary: While the majority of SAJA’s records are electronic, the organization maintains 15.5 linear feet of physical files.
 Included are 1.5 linear feet of convention brochures, current issues of Indian and Indian diasporic periodicals including New India Times, and articles by SAJA co-founder and Columbia Dean of Student Affairs, Sreenath Sreenivasan.